aatuh/recsys/README.md

 policy for this request.
 You can call the one‑shot endpoint to "decide + rank" in one go, then send a reward later when you know the outcome.

+> ℹ️  When you run the demo shop, it first calls `/v1/bandit/policies` with the
+> configured policy IDs.
+If none exist (or the lookup fails), the shop disables
+> exploration automatically, logs a single warning, and falls back to the
+> standard `/v1/recommendations` endpoint so local runs aren’t flooded with 500s.

+Profiles that drive the core blend/diversity knobs are stored in the shop database (`RecommendationProfile`).
+Use `/api/admin/recommendation-settings` or the Admin UI to create/edit profiles, then pass `profileId=<id>` on any shop request.
+Inline overrides in the request body still win if you need a quick one-off experiment.

 ### Usage: end‑to‑end with examples

 #### Define policies (the arms)